esell/nsgexport/README.md

 # Sample usage

 First create a `conf.json` file that lives in the same directoy as the nsgexport binary.
-From their plugin the values you'll be using.
+From their plug in the values you'll be using.

 `nsgexport > template.json`